Why Should I Discount My Book?

 Before you can determine how much to discount your book, you need to consider your ideal sales channels.
 Will you make it available online, in physical stores, or both?
 Do you plan to make it available in libraries, chain stores, indie bookstores, or all of the above?
 Your discount will depend on how and where you want your book to be available.
 IngramSpark allows you flexibility in setting your discount at the time of title setup, but you still need to understand how book discounts work.

 Many authors think that the only way to get their book into bookstores is through the traditional publishing path—this is hardly the case.
 Many bookstores are more than happy to support local authors.
 All you have to do is ask.
 However, most bookstores will not be willing to buy your book directly from you.
-It's more likely that they'll want it to come from a distributor, like Ingram, from which they order all of their other books.
+It's more likely that they'll want it to come from a distributor, a wholesale distributor, such as Ingram Book Group, LLC., from which they order all of their other books.
 Selling your book with a wholesale discount and making it returnable via a book distributor is a good way to get your book on bookstore shelves.

 It might seem counterintuitive to discount your book—but consider what you are getting in return.
-IngramSpark's distribution channels include more than 39,000 retailers and libraries.
-When you take advantage of these sales channels, they become part of your sales force.
+IngramSpark's wholesale distribution network allows you to reach more than 40,000 retailers and libraries.
+When you take advantage of this established distribution network, they become part of your sales force.
 They can give your book the kind of exposure that would be impossible for you to achieve on your own.
 You'll do better selling 2,000 books at a discount through major distribution channels than you would selling 200 at list price on your own.

 Taking on the Competition

 1. Traditional publishers: Traditional publishing houses, like Penguin Random House, offer wholesalers a discount.
-The wholesaler (Ingram) will pass along a portion of that discount to retailers, bookstores, and libraries.
+The wholesaler will pass along a portion of that discount to retailers, bookstores, and libraries.
 Retailers and bookstores will sell the book at the list price, so they can make a profit when they sell the book to readers.
 In order to compete for shelf space, you must also offer a wholesale discount.
-If you don't want your title rejected by retailers, set your book up with a competitive wholesale discount of 55% and, if possible, offer returns.
-Returns can be very costly, and publishers need to be financially prepared for the return of any books sold through Ingram’s global distribution network.
+If you don't want your title rejected by retailers, set your book up with a competitive wholesale discount (e.g., 50-55%) and, if possible, offer returns.
+Returns can be very costly, and publishers need to be financially prepared for the return of any books sold through IngramSpark's wholesale service offering.

 2. Other self-publishers: Not all self-publishers understand why they should offer wholesale discounts.
 The savvy indie author, like you, are already beating out tens of thousands of other self-publishers just by knowing the necessity of offering these discounts.
-This knowledge puts you on the same playing field as major traditional publishers.
+This knowledge puts you on a similar playing field as major traditional publishers.

 Having a wholesale discount lends you credibility and professionalism as you market your book to retailers.
 Because having this discount makes you competitive with traditional publishing houses, retailers will see that you know what you're doing and will be more likely to do business with you.